Select your language

 Magnetic field measurement, remanence measurement - what do you need?

-The MP-810, MP-1000 and MP-4000 magnetic field meters can be used here, while the MP-80 is particularly suitable for remanence.
+The MP-810, MP-1000, and MP-4000 magnetic field meters can be used here.
+The MP-80, however, is particularly well-suited for magnetic measurements, such as remanence.

 What is the difference between axial and transversal probes?